 The PR region wrapper contains the PR region controller, freeze bridges, and

 the personas.
-The region controller interacts with the driver over the Avalon-MM
+The PR region controller interacts with the driver over the

-interface to initiate PR, and act as a bridge for communicating to the PR region for
+The PR region controller acts as a bridge to communicate with the PR region for

 freeze and start requests initiation.